CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Concatenation : Joining two or more strings or sequences together

 🔹 Tokens in Python : Basic building blocks of code like keywords, identifiers, and operators

+🔹 Loops : A way to repeat a task multiple times until a condition is false